spotlightpa/poor-richard/content/news/2024-08-02-SPLVOUCHEVENT.md

 With almost no middle ground between the opposing sides, research and studies can give the public insight into how a voucher program would work here in Pennsylvania and how others have performed elsewhere.

 Join us Thursday, Aug.
 8 from 6-7 p.m. on Zoom for a live panel on Pennsylvania’s school voucher fight.
+RSVP <a href="https://zoom.us/webinar/register/WN_CpmZwfNfTAib9sIDImfDcA">here</a>.

 <strong>Our panelists include:</strong>